bram-exe/PSCAD-Hypersim-Data-Center-Modeling/README.md

 | Dynamic training load | Llama2 16-node power trace, 250 MW scale | Sustained ≈ ±0.05 Hz oscillation tracking the workload |

 *Dated 7-2-26.
 All per-unit values are on a 5 GW system base with H = 5 s.*
+*Disclaimer: This README file was generated with help from Claude*